pbergo/datamovement-docker/README.md

 docker container exec -it container_name ps -ef
 ```

-## Installing a new drivers
+## Installing new ODBC drivers

-You can install you own drivers versions, but unfortunately, the provided [docker image](#docker-image) don´t have Python installed, then you can´t use the Qlik scripts to perform any installation and must be all things using the old fashion way.
+You can install you own ODBC driver version, but unfortunately, the provided [docker image](#docker-image) don´t have Python installed, then you can´t use the Qlik scripts to perform any installation and all things must do using the old fashion way.

-The next steps shows to you how to install an IBM DB2 for iSeries ODBC driver.
+The next steps show to you how to install an IBM DB2 for iSeries ODBC driver.

 ```shell
 # 1. Copy the IBM DB2 driver to container